Duinoord under the Cork

 Knob

-April 2024 - Although spring has been quite wet so far, the days are getting longer and this is reflected in the measurements.
-Particularly when the sun shines for a longer period of time, sedum is increasingly cooler than gravel.
-We are also increasingly seeing a larger temperature difference, with the gravel heating up faster than the roof surface with sedum.
-The differences are now limited to 1 degree, we expect this difference to increase as the sun shines longer.
-What is also striking is that the roof surface with solar panels is much warmer than gravel.
-The hypothesis that this roof surface would remain cooler due to the shade of panels therefore appears to be incorrect.
+April 2024 - Although the spring has been quite wet so far, the days are getting longer and we can see that in the measurements.
+Especially when the sun breaks through for a longer period of time, sedum is increasingly cooler than gravel.
+We are also increasingly seeing a greater temperature difference, with the gravel warming up faster than the roof surface with sedum.
+The differences are now limited to 1 degree, we expect that this difference will increase as the sun shines longer.
+What is also noticeable is that the roof surface with solar panels is much warmer than gravel.
+The hypothesis that this roof surface would remain cooler due to the shade of the panels therefore seems incorrect.

 March 2024 - It's spring again!
-We look back on a short frost period, lots of rain and longer days.
+We look back on a short period of frost, a lot of rain and longer days.
 We have different observations.
-We see that in wet weather the difference between the roof surfaces is small.
+For example, we see that in wet weather, the difference between the roof surfaces is small.
 But when it gets really cold, this often precedes a dry period.
-As the sedum cork dries, it appears that the insulation value increases.
-When the temperature rises we see the opposite, but to a much lesser extent.
-The interim conclusion is that sedum cork always insulates (somewhat) compared to a gravel roof.
+Due to the drying of the sedum cork, it seems that the insulation value increases.
+When the temperature rises, we see the opposite, but to a much lesser extent.
+The interim conclusion is that sedum cork always insulates (somewhat) compared to a roof with gravel.
 But when it gets really cold, sedum cork insulates substantially.
-The disadvantage of storing cold during warming appears to be limited.
+The disadvantage of storing cold during warming seems limited.

 Schrijf uw onderschrift hier